 The Criteria For Biblical Mount Sinai

-When considering which mountain is the true Biblical Mount Sinai, there are some important criteria to use as a guideline.
-The Bible and Jewish historians provide information that we can use to narrow down potential candidates.
+When considering which mountain is the authentic Biblical Mount Sinai, there are some important criteria to use as a guideline.
+The Bible, Jewish historians, and local Saudi Arabian scholarship and tradition provide information that we can use to narrow down potential candidates.

-- Josephus describes Mount Sinai as the highest peak in the region, specifically near the ancient city of Madyan.
+- The first century AD Jewish historian, Josephus, describes Mount Sinai as the highest peak in the region, specifically near the ancient city of Madyan.
 It is possible that the entire range was referred to as "Mount Sinai" or "Mount Horeb" in his time.

-- Most researchers agree it should be in the ancient land of Midian, where Moses fled after killing an Egyptian who was beating an Israelite slave (Exodus 2, 18).
+- Many researchers agree Mount Sinai should be in the ancient land of Midian, where Moses fled after killing an Egyptian who was beating an Israelite slave (Exodus 2, 18).
 It is debated whether Midian extended into the southern part of today's Sinai Peninsula in Egypt.
+Even so, most scholars place Midian entirely in what is today NW Saudi Arabia.

-- There must be a cleft somewhere near the top of the mountain.
+- There must be a cleft of rocks somewhere near the top of the mountain.
 This is the location where Moses saw God and received the Ten Commandments from God (Exodus 33-34).

 - There must be a plateau partway up the mountain’s slopes, in which Moses, Aaron, Nadab, Abihu, and the seventy elders could all comfortably fit (Exodus 24).